 Last week I gave an insight into my Granny Morley (that is my great grandmother, Anna Maria Morley (1873-1958)) and how she influenced her immediate family as well as the legacy she passed on to her descendants.
 I mentioned that she was the type of person who saw a need and did her best to meet that need.
 That wasn’t confined to her family alone.
 One of the ‘needs’ that Granny came across was in the person of James (Jimmy) E Lyle.
 Jimmy was born in Brisbane, Queensland in 1924.
 As a child he lived with his family in and around South Brisbane and Wooloongabba.
 Granny got to know the family when they came to live in her street, Connor Street, Kangaroo Point.

 The story goes that, as a child Jimmy had shown an artistic talent which Granny identified at an early stage.
 Granny felt so strongly that this talent should be nurtured, she paid for Jimmy to go to art school.
 Jimmy had a career in art for the rest of his life.
-He first studied art at the Central Technical College in Brisbane from 1937–39, the Press Art School in London from 1952-53 and The Julien Perren Art Academy in Paris 1953.
+He first studied art at the Central Technical College in Brisbane from 1937–39.
+He then studied at the Press Art School in London from 1952 to 1953 and The Julien Perren Art Academy in Paris in 1953.
 Jimmy traveled extensively in Europe and England and lived and worked in New Zealand but eventually settled back in his home town, Brisbane.
-His exhibitions include the Johnstone Gallery, Brisbane, 1948, Auckland Art Gallery, 1958, and International Art Gallery, Brisbane, 1973.
+His exhibitions include the Johnstone Gallery, Brisbane in 1948, the Auckland Art Gallery in 1958, and the International Art Gallery in Brisbane in 1973.

 Jimmy also won a number of awards for his paintings, including the Warana Art Award City of Ipswich 1981, and the Cultural Centre Queensland Award in 1982.
 He worked as a painter, portraitist, commercial artist and graphic designer.
-In 1957 and 58, Lyle designed three Australian stamps for the Royal Flying Doctor Service and Charles Kingsford Smith.
+During 1957 and 1958, Jimmy designed three Australian stamps: the Royal Flying Doctor Service and Charles Kingsford Smith.
 In addition, he designed a Christmas greeting card series while working in New Zealand.

 He kept in touch with the Morley family throughout his life and the family were very proud of his achievements.
 His photo and his paintings were proudly displayed and he was often talked about at family gatherings.
 Even as I was growing up there would be updates on what Jimmy Lyle was doing.
 He was family.

-I remember that under Granny’s house, there were some bits of rock in a container.
+I remember that under Granny’s (Aunty Elsie’s and Auntie Vera’s) house, there were some bits of rock in a container.
 They were very hard and sharp.
-We were told that Jimmy had climbed the Matterhorn (Switzerland) and chipped off pieces and brought them home to Australia.
+We were told that Jimmy had climbed the Matterhorn in Switzerland, and chipped off pieces and brought them home to Australia.
 Not sure whether it is true but it certainly makes a great story, especially to a child.

 It just goes to show that you never know what might come of your actions down the track.
 I don’t know what Granny thought would happen to the little boy with the budding talent.
 She just felt he should have some art lessons.
 Whatever she thought, her actions changed Jimmy’s life forever.